rust-lang/rust/src/doc/rustc-dev-guide/src/appendix/background.md

 _Dataflow analysis_ is a type of static analysis that is common in many compilers.
 It describes a general technique, rather than a particular analysis.

-The basic idea is that we can walk over a [CFG](#cfg) and keep track of what some value could be.
-At the end of the walk, we might have shown that some claim is true or not necessarily true (e.g. "this variable must be initialized"). `rustc` tends to do dataflow analyses over the MIR, since that is already a CFG.
+The basic idea is that we can walk over a [control-flow graph (CFG)](#cfg) and keep track of what some value could be.
+At the end of the walk, we might have shown that some claim is true or not necessarily true (e.g. "this variable must be initialized"). `rustc` tends to do dataflow analyses over the MIR, since MIR is already a CFG.

 For example, suppose we want to check that `x` is initialized before it is used